Iyad-Charef/TPZ-Alsdd/README.md

 ## Notes
 - Words are stored in BSTs based on their first character.
 - Rotations are applied to maintain balance depending on word prefixes.
-- The project demonstrates **tree balancing, search efficiency, and range queries** in a pedagogical setting.
+- The project demonstrates **tree balancing, search efficiency, and range queries** and other usefull Data Structures concepts.

 ---